The Asymptotic Statistics of Random Covering Surfaces: Introduction

 \subsection{Related works IV: Residual finiteness}

 A f.g.~discrete group $\Lambda$ is \emph{residually finite} if for any non-identity $\lambda\in\Lambda$ there is a finite index subgroup $H\le\Lambda$ such that $\lambda\notin H$.
 The residual finiteness of $\Gamma_{g}$ has been known for a long time \cite{baumslag1962generalised,Hempel}.
-More recently, various quantifications of residual finiteness and the related property of LERF\footnote{Locally extended residual finiteness.} have been proposed by various authors \cite{Bou-Rabee,LLM}.
-Theorem \ref{thm:expected-fixed-points-bounded} and Corollary \ref{cor:The--probability-spaces-converge} are both strengthenings of the residual finiteness of $\Gamma_{g}$, as we now explain.
+More recently, various quantifications of residual finiteness and of the related property of LERF\footnote{Locally extended residual finiteness.} have been proposed by various authors \cite{Bou-Rabee,LLM}.
+Theorem \ref{thm:expected-fixed-points-bounded} can serve as a strengthening of the residual finiteness of $\Gamma_{g}$, as we now explain.

 Note that residual finiteness of a group $\Lambda$ is equivalent to, for all $e\neq\lambda\in\Lambda$, the existence of $n\in\N$ and $\phi\in\Hom(\Lambda,S_{n})$ such that $\phi(\lambda)\ne1$.
 Theorem \ref{thm:expected-fixed-points-bounded} combined with Markov's inequality implies the following quantitative version of residual finiteness: \begin{cor} Given a non-identity element $e\ne\gamma\in\Gamma_{g}$, for large enough $n$,